 The newer Satellite-based AIS (S-AIS) relay services are available but at a very high cost.
 You will not get S-AIS satellite tracking data free on the internet.
 The land-based VHF relaying is what all free online ship tracking uses.
 With this limitation you will not typically get many updates while ships are crossing large open bodies of water.
 Tracking updates will once again be received when the ship is closer to a shoreline and within AIS land-based reception range.

 There are also a couple ways land-based AIS data can be relayed, which in turn can extend the range of land-based ship tracking.
 Land-based AIS data at times can be relayed through data buoys, oil-platforms and ship-to-ship through AIS transceivers installed on each.
 These relays can occur when one end of the relay is within a land-based receivers range while the other end is not.
 The buoy and platform AIS transceiver installations are typically found in areas of high shipping traffic to help with routing and collision avoidance.

 There are a few reasons why the ship you are trying to track is not showing on the tracking map or has not updated its’ position in a long time:

-It looks like you may be utilizing ad blocker software or other ad filtering technology while visiting our site.
-Certain areas of the site may not work correctly because of this, particularly live updates of webcams and ship trackers.
+It looks like you may be utilizing ad blocking software or another ad filtering technology while visiting Cruising Earth.
+Certain areas of this site may not work properly because of this, particularly live updates of ship trackers and webcams.

-We work hard to strike a balance between content and ads and as a free site we and our advertisers greatly appreciate your support in permitting ads to render.
-Ads help us cover our server and maintenance costs, which will help us continue to keep this site free to use.
-You also don't want to miss out on any specials or discount ads posted from the Cruise & Travel Industry!
-For the best site experience please disable your ad blockers for cruisin.me.
+We work hard to strike a balance between content and ads and as a free site we greatly appreciate your support in permitting ads to render.
+Ads help us cover our server and maintenance costs, which helps us continue to keep this site free to use.
+You also don't want to miss out on any specials or discounts posted from the Cruise & Travel Industry!
+For the best site experience please disable your ad blockers for cruisingearth.com, then click the button below.
 Thank you.